bitstorm/modern-webdev-wicket/README.md

 > Spring caching is enabled only for illustration purpose as it's not used in the example code.
 However with a _CacheManager_ bean created, you can use Spring annotations to [cache the results of you services](https://www.baeldung.com/spring-cache-tutorial).

 > [!WARNING]
-> Please note that for sake of semplicity we enabled multicast for autodiscovery, so Hazelcast will automatically add to the cluster any new application instance visible on our local network.
-Keep in mind that multicast is usually not suited for production enviorment where a safier join configuration is usually required.
+> Please note that for sake of simplicity we enabled multicast for autodiscovery, so Hazelcast will automatically add to the cluster any new application instance visible on our local network.
+Keep in mind that multicast is usually not suited for production environment where a safer join configuration is usually required.
 See the [Hazelcast documentation](https://docs.hazelcast.com/hazelcast/5.4/clusters/network-configuration) for more information on network configuration.

 As final configuration step we must tell Wicket to store statefull page instances using Hazelcast.
-This is done inside Application _init()_ method registering a custom _PAgeManagerProvider_ using class _HazelcastDataStore_ from WicketStuff project.
+This is done inside Application _init()_ method registering a custom _PageManagerProvider_ using class _HazelcastDataStore_ from WicketStuff project.
 We also use class _SessionQuotaManagingDataStore_ to limit page storing to max 4 instances per session:

 ```java
 @Override